JanX2/ShortcutRecorder/README.md

     git submodule add git://github.com/Kentzo/ShortcutRecorder.git

-Then drag'n'drop into your Xcode's workspace and update your targets.
+Then drag'n'drop into Xcode workspace of your project.

 ## Next Steps

-- The Documentation playground covers all parts of the framework
+- The Documentation playground covers all parts of the framework (see in Xcode)
-- The Inspector app gives hands-on experience and is extremely useful for development of custom styles
+- The Inspector app is useful during development of custom styles
 - Read about [Styling](https://github.com/Kentzo/ShortcutRecorder/wiki/Styling) and special notes regarding [Cocoa's Key Equivalents](https://github.com/Kentzo/ShortcutRecorder/wiki/Cocoa-Key-Equivalents).

 ## Questions